Researching global development

 Vocational relevance

 Research skills are valued in many careers in global development and related fields.
-In addition to research-focused roles, understanding research processes and outputs is important in making, implementing and evaluating policy and in planning, managing and implementing projects in a wide range of fields.
+In addition to research-focused roles, understanding research processes and outputs is important in making, implementing and evaluating policy and planning, managing and implementing projects in a wide range of fields.
 The skills you’ll learn in this module and the experience of conducting independent research are also essential for students who wish to pursue further postgraduate research.

 Qualifications